miccunifi/ladi-vton/README.md

 ```
     --dataset <str>                dataset to use, options: ['dresscode', 'vitonhd']
-    --dresscode_dataroot <str>     dataroot of dresscode dataset (required when dataset=dresscode)
+    --dresscode_dataroot <str>     data root of dresscode dataset (required when dataset=dresscode)
-    --vitonhd_dataroot <str>       dataroot of vitonhd dataset (required when dataset=vitonhd)
+    --vitonhd_dataroot <str>       data root of vitonhd dataset (required when dataset=vitonhd)
     --output_dir <str>             output directory where the model predictions and checkpoints will be written
     --inversion_adapter_dir <str>  path to the inversion adapter checkpoint directory.
 Should be the same as `output_dir` of the inversion adapter training script.
-If not specified, inversion adapter will be trained from scratch. (default=None)
+If not specified, the inversion adapter will be trained from scratch. (default=None)
     --inversion_adapter_name <str> name of the inversion adapter checkpoint.
 To load the latest checkpoint, use `latest`. (default=latest)
      --pretrained_model_name_or_path <str>
                                    model identifier from huggingface.co/models (default=stabilityai/stable-diffusion-2-inpainting)